« Back to course list

 • Having a deeper understanding of the role of risk and uncertainty when making field development planning decisions

-• Understanding all aspects that appertain to Field Development Planning, including resource size, resource location and reservoir production support mechanism
+• Understanding all aspects that appertain to field development planning, including resource size, resource location and reservoir production support mechanism.

 • Assessing the impact of field development choices on facility selection, sizing and costing